 The study of the materials of the earth's crust.
 The physical processes by which the crust is formed and the resulting landscape.
 Three hours of lecture and one two-hour laboratory per week.
-Spring, odd years.
+Fall, odd years, Summer, even years.